gabrielduessmann/angular/README.md

 `ng serve` -> CLI build Angular and dependecies, also run the server

-`ng g c FOLDER_NAME --skipTests true` -> generate a new folder with component files
+`ng g c path/FOLDER_NAME --skipTests true` -> generate a new folder with component files